alexeygrigorev/data-science-interviews/theory.md

 **Is accuracy always a good metric? 👶**

 Accuracy is not a good performance metric when there is imbalance in the dataset.
-For example, in binary classification with 95% of A class and 5% of B class, prediction accuracy can be 95%.
+For example, in binary classification with 95% of A class and 5% of B class, a constant prediction of A class would have an accuracy of 95%.
 In case of imbalance dataset, we need to choose Precision, recall, or F1 Score depending on the problem we are trying to solve.

 <br/>